C3BI-pasteur-fr/python-course-1/source/Scripting.rst

                   )
    inputs = [process_.stdout, process_.stderr]
    while process_.poll() is None:
-       # select have 3 parameters, 3 lists , the sockets, the fileobject to watch
+       # select has 3 parameters, 3 lists, the sockets, the fileobject to watch
        # in reading, writing, the errors
-       # in addition a timeout in option (the call is blacking while a fileObject
+       # in addition a timeout option (the call is blocking while a fileObject
        # is not ready to be processed)
        # by return we get 3 lists with the fileObject to be processed
-       # in reading, writing, errors
+       # in reading, writing, errors.
        readable , writable, exceptional = select.select(inputs, [], [] , 1)
        while readable and inputs:
            for flow in readable: